kunmi5/Awesome_Store_Sales/README.md

 where project_status = 'Ongoing';
 ```

-_Retrieve the names and ages of employees who would resign after working for more than 3 years._
+#### Retrieve the names and ages of employees who would resign after working for more than 3 years.

++ Insight: _Identifies long-tenure employees who left, which could inform retention analysis or exit interview focus._
 ```sql
 select first_name, last_name, age
 from employees_details